Japan-North Korea Relations

 In October 2020, with the determination not to stall the efforts of the international community to resolve the abductions issue by North Korea, even while COVID-19 is raging globally, the GoJ released the video messages, “Voices of the International Community Calling for the Resolution of the Abduction Issue,” with the support of international partners, families of victims all over the world, and an expert on the issue.

 4. Actions against North Korea

-Based on what was agreed in May 2014, Japan lifted restrictions on visits of persons, special measures of restriction on North Korea regarding the amount of money requiring notification of the export of means of payments and report on the money transfer, and the embargo on the entry of North Korea flagged ships with humanitarian purpose into Japanese ports.
+Based on what was agreed in May 2014, that July Japan lifted restrictions on visits of persons, special measures of restriction on North Korea regarding the amount of money requiring notification of the export of means of payments and report on the money transfer, and the embargo on the entry of North Korea flagged ships with humanitarian purpose into Japanese ports.